top of page

 Models That Explain How Reading Develops

-Models like Scarborough's Reading Rope (Scarborough, 2001) and Simple View of Reading (Gough & Tunmer, 1986) explain that reading develops through the integration of word recognition and language comprehension.
+Models like Scarborough's Reading Rope (Scarborough, 2001) and the Simple View of Reading (Gough & Tunmer, 1986) explain that reading develops through the integration of word recognition and language comprehension.

 A) Scarborough’s Reading Rope

 Scarborough’s Reading Rope (Scarborough, 2001) describes reading as multiple strands that gradually weave together over time.
+The rope has two major components.

 Word Recognition

-These are the skills that help children figure out what the word says.
+These are the skills that help children figure out what the word says:

-• phonological awareness
+• Phonological awareness

-• decoding and phonics
+• Decoding and phonics

-• sight word recognition
+• Sight word recognition

 What this looks like for your child

+This is the “sounding out” side of reading.
 For example, when a child sees the word cat, they:

-• break it into sounds: /k/ /a/ /t/
+• Break it into sounds: /k/ /a/ /t/

-• blend the sounds together
+• Blend the sounds together

-• recognize it as a familiar word
+• Recognize it as a familiar word

 With practice, this process becomes automatic.